jordanyim1/gpt-engineer/projects/space-takers/workspace/README.md

-To make the enemies appear in more interesting patterns and different y values, we can modify the `Enemy` class to spawn at random y values and move in a sinusoidal pattern.
+To make the player only shoot 1 bullet when they press space bar, we can modify the `Player` class to only spawn a bullet if there are no bullets currently on the screen.

-enemy.py
+player.py